bertjerred/tsunami/README.md

 - NumPy library
 - SciPy library
 - SoundFile library
-- Tsunami Super WAV Trigger connected to your audio playback system
+- Tsunami Super WAV Trigger (though these WAV files could be used in other contexts just as easily)

 ## Usage

 ### Clone the repository